BeyondCombustion/How-To-Contribute/README.md

 # Want To Contribute To BeyondCombustion.net?
-### We'd like to build a collection of information and other communities relevant to dry herb vaping to share.
+#### We'd like to build a collection of information and other communities relevant to dry herb vaping to share.
 Want to help by adding or updating content?
+Read on to learn how you can take part!

 ## How To Add/Modify Content On BeyondCombustion.net: